 SOCI 397 Contemporary Theory (3 credits) The task of this course is to critically examine modern social theory and analyze some of the work of contemporary social theorists such as Parsons, Wallerstein, Goffman, Dorothy Smith, Bourdieu, Foucault, Dean, Bauman, Butler and others.
 The following questions will be addressed: What assumptions does the theorist make about society?
 What are the practical and political consequences and implications of such views and claims?
 How do social contexts shape theories?
 The course focuses on analysis, critique, evaluation, synthesis, and application.
 Prerequisite: SOCI 105, 310, or permission of instructor.

 SOCI 485 Senior Seminar (3 credits) Course utilizes studies of exemplary sociological research and individual research to model the integration of theory and methods.
 Involves applied research project including ethical issue, literature review, research design and analysis, and written and oral presentation of proposals and/or results.
-Prerequisites: SOCI 310, 383, 385, 397.
+Prerequisites: all required courses of the major.

 Criminal Justice Courses